Impact Spotlight

 About

-For the Achuar community, made up of roughly 6,000 inhabitants residing along the Amazon River Basin and straddling the Ecuador and Peru border, the concept of a silent, efficient boat symbolizes the fulfillment of a long-held dream.
-"The 'fire' canoe has always been a part of a vision," explains Oliver Utne, General Coordinator of Kara Solar.
-"This canoe signifies the dawn of a new, hopeful era, one in sync with the jungle's spirit, mirroring the flow of the rainforest rivers, and surmounting mental, physical, and political limitations."
-Appropriately, then, “Kara”, Kara Solar’s namesake, is an Achuar word meaning a dream that becomes real.
+For the roughly 6,000 Achuar people living along the Pastaza River Basin spanning Ecuador and Peru, dreams hold special significance, guiding decisions and shaping collective action.
+The idea of a silent, efficient boat represents the realization of a long-held vision: a “fire” canoe that embodies the dawn of a new, hopeful era in harmony with the jungle, flowing with the rivers, and overcoming mental, physical, and political constraints.
+Appropriately, Kara, Kara Solar’s namesake, is an Achuar word meaning a dream that becomes real.

 Canoes are essential to the Achuar people and throughout the Amazon.
 In the rainforest, boats provide the most efficient and reliable form of transportation.
 But diesel-powered canoes often used aren’t a good solution as they require frequent repair, leak oil into the waterways, and rely on costly imported fuel.
 Travel by foot is next to impossible due to the thickness of the forest and complexity of the terrain, and travel by car requires building new roads which leads to deforestation and the fragmentation of delicate habitats.
 Consequently, for the Achuar— who have long been stewards of their lands, successfully warding off almost all oil development, mining, and industrial agriculture—roads are rarely a viable option.